James-VT/MS1_Handleigh_Hall/README.md

 # Credits

 ## Navigation bar
-* The original code for the site's navigation bar in the header is taken from Bootstrap 4's [Nav code.](https://getbootstrap.com/docs/4.0/components/navbar/#nav) I edited it
+* The original code for the site's navigation bar in the header is taken from Bootstrap 4's [Nav code.](https://getbootstrap.com/docs/4.0/components/navbar/#nav) I have edited it with some styling.

 ## Footer spacing
 * The column spacing in the footer was acheived using Bootstrap 4's [Grid system.](https://getbootstrap.com/docs/4.0/layout/grid/#auto-layout-columns)

+## List Unstyled
+* The .list-unstyled class is a Bootstrap 4 class used for [list styling.](https://getbootstrap.com/docs/4.6/components/list-group/)

 ## Font
 * The font used throughout is Roboto, a google fonts font, and sans-serif is used the backup for if Roboto cannot load.
 [Roboto.](https://fonts.google.com/specimen/Roboto#standard-styles)

+## Find Us page
+* The directions and text used on the Find Us page were taken from the website for [Lodge Park and the Sherborne Park Estate](https://www.nationaltrust.org.uk/lodge-park-and-sherborne-park-estate#How%20to%20get%20here) and edited to suit.

+* Background image on the Find Us page is an open-source image.
+[Photo by Randy Fath on Unsplash.](https://unsplash.com/photos/TUXrJZCNHbU)